kaliop-uk/ezidentitymanagementbundle/readme.md

 5. create a handler class, which converts the RemoteUser into eZ users

-6. add it the the handler map in the service definition of script_identity.security.remoteuser_provider
+6. add it the the handler map in the service definition of kaliop_identity.security.remoteuser_provider